 Our certificate of incorporation provides that we must complete our initial Business Combination within 18 months from the closing of the Initial Public Offering.
 We may not be able to find a suitable target business and complete our initial Business Combination within such time period.
 Our ability to complete our initial Business Combination may be negatively impacted by general market conditions, volatility in the capital and debt markets and the other risks described herein.
 If we have not completed our initial Business Combination within such time period or during any Extension Period, we will: (i) cease all operations except for the purpose of winding up; (ii) as promptly as reasonably possible but not more than ten business days thereafter, redeem the public shares, at a per-share price, payable in cash, equal to the aggregate amount then on deposit in the Trust Account including interest earned on the funds held in the Trust Account and not previously released to us to pay our taxes (less up to \$100,000 of interest to pay dissolution expenses), divided by the number of then outstanding public shares, which redemption will completely extinguish public stockholders' rights as stockholders (including the right to receive further liquidating distributions, if any); and (iii) as promptly as reasonably possible following such redemption, subject to the approval of our remaining stockholders and our board of directors, dissolve and liquidate, subject in in each case to our obligations under Delaware law to provide for claims of creditors and the requirements of other applicable law.
 In such case, our public stockholders may only receive \$10.10 per share, and our warrants will expire worthless.
-In certain circumstances, our public stockholders may receive less than \$10.10 per share on the redemption of their shares.
-See "-If third parties bring claims against us, the proceeds held in the Trust Account could be reduced and the per-share redemption amount received by stockholders may be less than \$10.10 per share"
+In certain circumstances, our public stockholders may receive less than \$10.10 per share on the redemption amount received by stockholders may be less than \$10.10 per share" and other risk factors in this section.